InnPatron/smpl/README.md

   * No concept of lifetime
 * ~~No~~ Bare-bones standard library for the interpreter

+## Using the Code

+The project is split it up into 2 parts:
+* smpl
+  * Core library that defines a language
+  * Includes:
+    * SMPL module parser
+    * Static analyzer
+    * Byte Code data structures
+    * Byte code generator
+    * Metadata collector
+* smpli
+  * Interpreter for smpl's byte code
+    * Create an AVM from modules
+    * The AVM can spawn executors that will run the byte code
+  * Runtime data structures

 ## Example

 See `examples/tic-tac-toe` for embedding examples.

 ```
+// SMPL Code
 mod test;

 // From interpreter's stdlib